jenkins-infra/jenkins.io/content/blog/2010/2010-08-29-hudson-user-meet-up-in-copenhagen-oslo.md

 ---
-layout: post
+:layout: post
-title: Hudson User Meet-up in Copenhagen/Oslo
+:title: Hudson User Meet-up in Copenhagen/Oslo
-nodeid: 243
+:nodeid: 243
-created: 1283141296
+:created: 1283141296
-tags:
+:tags:
 - general
 - meetup
+:author: kohsuke
 ---
 <p>I'll be in Copenhagen from 9/5-9/7 and in Oslo 9/8-9/9 to present in JavaZone.
 I'd like to take advantage of the opportunities and have user meet-up events in those cities.
 Depending on the number of participants, it could be just a drink in a bar, or a talk in a meeting room.</p>